 The role of CAC certified companies is to continue monitoring the established risks and controls to make sure they are current and effective towards current and new risks.
 New controls must be approved and communicated accordingly.
 Companies need to apply for recertification 3 months prior to the 3-year expiration.

 Yes, if your company meets the 3 SME criteria.
 Your company does not need to resubmit the Declaration of Intent.
 However, the 18-month deadline will still be the same, starting from the original Declaration date.

 No, the use of CAC’s online Anti-bribery training is optional and free.
 However, if the companies wish to organize in-house training themselves, CAC recommends that the training topics cover our outline SME Anti-bribery toolkit page 58

 The SME Certification Program was launched in January 2018.
 The first SME Executive Briefing was held on 14th February 2018.

 - Are not listed in the Stock Exchange of Thailand

 - Are not under control of companies listed on the Stock Exchange of Thailand and

 - Have annual revenue less than 1 billion baht.

 Yes, SMEs have the option to choose between the 71 checklist certification for large companies or the 17 checklist certification for SMEs.

-For the SME Certification, CAC will accept auditors with the one of the following qualifications.
+For the SME Certification, CAC will accept auditors with one of the following qualifications.
 Any auditors that meet any of these qualifications must enroll and pass CAC’s Independent Auditor training first.